toddy86/dequincey.blog/quotes.md

 A list of motivational and thought provoking quotes which I try to revisit as often as possible.
 The date next to each quote is when I stumbled across it and are listed in reverse chronological order.

-If you have a favourite quote you’d like to share, I’d love to hear from you todd.dequincey@gmail.com

 “If you don’t like something, change it.
 If you can’t change it, change your attitude.
 Don’t complain.” – Maya Angelou 2017-07-23